Roof Labor Cost Breakdown: What Are You Really Paying For?

 • Project timeline: Urgent jobs or fast-track projects may require contractors to work overtime or bring in extra help.
 This can drive up labor pricing compared to a flexible timeline where the crew works at a normal pace.

-Average Cost Breakdown example
+Average Roof Replacement Cost Breakdown (Example)

 Here's a sample estimate for a mid-sized shingle roof replacement: